 Tips for Creating a Great Security CV

-A few best practices to bear in mind while drafting your own security CV include the following:
+A few best practices to bear in mind while drafting your own security CV with our CV maker include the following:

 - Do mention any special training, education, or certification you have in your CV.